fogonwater/simple-color-extract/README.md

 flask run
 ```

+The app looks for image files in the `static`directory.
+It will analyse every image it finds, every time someone visits the home page.

 Visit root local host to extract colours for all images and provide an HTML summary.

 e.g. http://127.0.0.1:5000/